dark-sorceror/Spongebob/README.md

 # Update Log

+#### Update Patch **(v1.7.3)**
+- Removed important crash-possible bugs
+- Jump to Giveaway button when giveaway ends instead of link
+- DMs winner(s) and host when giveaway ends (Jump to Giveaway included)
+- Made our Database more efficient.

 #### Update Patch **(v1.7.2)**
 - Removed the END button after the giveaway ends
 - Changed some mistakes in messages